What is a Domain

 For a .NET class library project to be considered a Domain, the following prerequisites should be met:

-• Have a Factory implementation, sub-classed from the DataItemDomainFactory class.
-This is then registered in the Client Application bootstrap code.
+class.
+This is then registered in the Client Application bootstrap code. - Contain Entity classes sub-classes of the

 Data Representation

-Cognibase has a modular architecture regarding the data storage.
-In fact the Object Server is mostly agnostic of the underlying storage technology.
-We call Adapters the modules that implement the actual data access layer per technology.
+the modules that implement the actual data access layer per technology.
 The Data Storage representation of the DataItems is specific to the used adapter.
 For example, in Binary-Files adapter we use one file per DataItem plus some special files.
 In SQL based adapters there are two tables per DataItem and a couple of special tables.
 You can read more details on the Data Storage page.

 Future Directions